tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 == Processes

-- Process is the unit for resuorce management
+- Process is the unit for resource management
-- Multiprogramming issue: rate of computatino of a process is not uniform / reproducible
+- Multiprogramming issue: rate of computation of a process is not uniform / reproducible
-- Process hierachies
+- Process hierarchies
   - UNIX
     - parent-child
     - "process group"